DionneMaguire/maths-quizz/README.md

 1. Log into your GitHub account

-2. Navigate to the repository yu are wanting to fork
+2. Navigate to the repository you are wanting to fork

-3. in the upper right of the repository, click the 'Fork' button
+3. In the upper right of the repository, click the 'Fork' button

 4. A copy of the repository will now be available within your repositoies